jddelia/simple_markov/README.md

 # simple_markov
-A Simple Markov Text Generator
+A Simple Markov Text Generator.\n
 This is made with django, and bootstrap.

 ![alt text](https://snag.gy/6wBLR4.jpg)